nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 Spin Up Configuration Management
 ++++++++++++++++++++++++++++++++

-While Katello has some form of puppet built in, it may be better to create a solitary configuration management VM.
-Spin up a VM that is EL6 or EL7 and install a master for configuration management.
+While Katello has some form of puppet and ansible built in, it may be better to create a solitary configuration management VM and hook it in.
+Spin up a VM that is EL7 or EL8 and install a master for configuration management.
 You have a few choices.

 #.
 SaltStack -> Available in their own repository
 #.
-If you want to use the most up-to-date version (recommended), consider creating your own internal repository in Katello/Spacewalk and importing the minimal RPM's, and then EPEL and the base repositories for CentOS will take care of the rest of the dependecies.
-You only need the salt packages for EL7.
-You need additional dependencies for EL6 (IUS)

-#.
 Ansible   -> Available in EPEL
-#.
-Puppet    -> Available in their own repository

-Spacewalk does support puppet in some fashion, but not SaltStack or Ansible (there are plugins though, but they are not perfect and require Salt/Ansible to run locally on the Spacewalk server).
-Katello was asked to include SaltStack support.
-There is currently a SaltStack plugin and needs a foreman proxy setup.
-It is trivial to setup correctly.
+It is HIGHLY recommended that you use ansible.
+Ansible is the supported and recommended system by Red Hat and is utilized in the certification exams for EL8.

 Spin Up VM for NFS/iSCSI
 ++++++++++++++++++++++++

-This VM should be EL7.
+This VM should be EL8.
 Ensure it has an extra 20GB disk attached to it.
 Install the following:

 1) An NFS server (nfs-utils)
-2) An iSCSI server (EL7: scsi-target-utils, targetcli)
+2) An iSCSI server (scsi-target-utils, targetcli)

 You are to: